 I use it every morning to weigh my espresso dose (18g in) and monitor my yield.
 If I'm not in the mood to track, I don't — the muscle memory is there now.
 But on days I care about the shot, the scale tells me something useful.

-Simple, accurate coffee scale with built-in timer.
+Simple, accurate coffee scale with a built-in timer.
 0.1g resolution, 2kg max, auto power-off.
-Does exactly what it needs to.
-I've used more expensive coffee scales and can't justify the extra cost for home use.
-This is the honest recommendation.
+Does exactly what a coffee scale needs to do — nothing more.
+I've used more expensive options and can't justify the extra cost for home use.
+Eighteen grams in, 36–38 grams out — this scale makes consistency repeatable.

 I don't use a single subscription — I rotate between a few roasters based on what I'm in the mood for.
 The constant is freshness: beans roasted within the last two or three weeks make a measurable difference to espresso.
 Older beans degas faster and produce flat, lifeless shots.